-27. Subsequent Events
+26. Subsequent Events

-Between November 5, 2024 and January 17, 2025, the Company closed a non-brokered private placement of unsecured convertible notes in the amount of \$1,173,000.
-The notes bear interest at a rate of 15% per annum, mature 18 months of after issuance and are convertible, at the sole discretion of the holder, into units of the Company at a conversion price of \$0.08 per unit for the first 12 months and \$0.10 cents for the remaining term (the "Conversion Price").
-Each unit consists of one common share in the capital of the Company and one common share purchase warrant.
-Each warrant entitles the holder to acquire one common share at \$0.10 per share for two years from the date of issue subject to adjustment in certain events.
-The Company may, at its option, accelerate the expiry date of the warrants on 30 days of notice if the volume-weighted average trading price (VWAP) of the common shares on the TSX-V is greater than \$0.30 per share for the preceding 10 consecutive trading days.
-The notes are unsecured obligations of the company and shall rank pari passu in right of payment of principal and interest with all other notes issued under the offering and all previously existing and future unsecured indebtedness of the Company.
-In connection with the first tranche closing, the Company incurred finder's fee costs of \$28,350 plus 354,375 finders' warrants.
-The finders' warrants are exercisable at \$0.10 per share until November 5, 2026.
+On January 17, 2025, the Company closed the final tranche of its previously announced non-brokered private placement of unsecured convertible notes for aggregate gross proceeds of up to \$1-million.
+The final tranche closing of the offering comprised the issuance of unsecured convertible notes in the aggregate principal amount of \$449,000.
+The notes issued in connection with the final tranche closing will mature on July 16, 2026, and are convertible into units, each consisting of one common share in the capital of the company and one share purchase warrant at a conversion price of \$0.08 of principal per note for the first 12 months, and \$0.10 for the remaining term.
+These warrants have a term of 24 months, and entitle the holder to purchase one share at an exercise price of \$0.10 per share.
+These notes have an interest rate of 15 per cent per annum.
+The company may, at its option, accelerate the expiry date of the warrants on 30 days of notice if the volume-weighted average trading price (VWAP) of the common shares on the TSX Venture Exchange is greater than \$0.30 for the preceding 10 consecutive trading days.
+The Company paid finders' fees of \$37,480 and issued 449,750 finders' warrants related to this offering.
+These warrants have a term of 24 months and an exercise price of \$0.10 per share.